Plantius/mc_modpack_creator/README.md

 - Add error handling for all functions which require input
 - Add CLI GUI for creating, editing and removing projects
 - Add command line arguments for all major project functions
+- Add support for JSON loading and Mod object loading

 ## Acknowledgements